Approximating inverse cumulative distribution functions to produce approximate random variables: The non central chi-squared distribution

 There are only two difficulties with constructing such an approximation.
-The first is that the distribution is no longer rotationally symmetric, which is easily remedied by constructing two approximations: one for $ (0, \tfrac{1}{2}] $ and a second for $ (\tfrac{1}{2}, 1) $.
+The first is that the distribution is no longer anti-symmetric about $ u=1/2$, which is easily remedied by constructing two approximations: one for $ (0, \tfrac{1}{2}] $ and a second for $ (\tfrac{1}{2}, 1) $.
 The second difficulty is the parametrisation.
-Noting that $ y \in (0, 1) $ is dependent on the non centrality parameter, we construct several approximations for various values of $ y $ (knowing the limiting cases) and linearly interpolate.
+Noting that $ y \in (0, 1) $ is dependent on the non-centrality parameter, we construct several approximations for various values of $ y $ (knowing the limiting cases) and linearly interpolate.
 A good choice of knot points are equally spaced values of $ \sqrt{y} $, where figure~\ref{fig:non_central_chi_squared_linear_approximation} uses 16 interpolation values.

 The performance of C and C++ implementations are shown in table~\ref{tab:implementation_times_chi} on Intel Skylake hardware compiled with \texttt{g++}.
-Neither Intel, NAG, nor GSL offer an exact implementation of the inverse cumulative distribution function for the non central $ \chi^2 $ distribution.
+Neither Intel, NAG, nor GSL offer an exact implementation of the inverse cumulative distribution function for the non-central $ \chi^2 $ distribution.
 Consequently, for our C implementation we compare against the \texttt{cdfchn} function from CDFLIB \citep{brown1994dcdflib,burkardt2020cdflib}, and for our C++ implementation the \texttt{quantile} function from the Boost library \citep{boost2020library} acting on a \texttt{non\_central\_chi\_squared} object (\texttt{boost/math/distributions}).
 Like the other implementations, Boost computes the inverse by a numerical inversion of the cumulative distribution function.
 We can see from table~\ref{tab:implementation_times_chi} that our approximation is orders of magnitude faster than the exact functions in both languages.

-Lastly, the fidelity of our approximations across the range of parameter values are quantified by the errors shown in table~\ref{tab:non_central_chi_2_rmse}.
+The fidelity of our non central $\chi^2$ approximations $ \widetilde{C}^{-1}_{\nu}(\cdot;\lambda) $ across the range of parameter values are quantified by the errors shown in table~\ref{tab:non_central_chi_2_rmse}.
 A piecewise linear approximation achieves a consistently good RMSE, as seen in table~\ref{tab:non_central_chi_2_rmse_linear}.
 Similarly, the piecewise cubic approximation demonstrates the same behaviour in table~\ref{tab:non_central_chi_2_rmse_cubic}, and has an RMSE which is typically an order of magnitude less than the piecewise linear approximation's.